 When looking at prophecy, the term is usually applied as what is clarified beforehand; prophecy which involves divinely-empowered forthtelling (asserting the mind of God) or foretelling (prediction).

-So prophecy can either be foretelling a future event or revealing the mind of God to others.
+Prophecy can either be foretelling a future event or revealing the mind of God to others.
 Most Bible scholars would agree that the majority of the Bible is prophetic in nature.
-When read in its original Hebrew language, the prophetic component shines through.
+When read in its original Hebrew language, the prophetic components shine through.
 I would like to focus on one specific topic of prophecy in scripture—-prophecy regarding the Messiah-Jesus.

 44 Prophecies Jesus Christ Fulfilled